- Home

 Best for: Budget travelers, backpackers, kite surfers, authentic local atmosphere

 The western beaches provide the best swimming and snorkeling, with protected bays creating calm conditions most days.
 Kite surfers have discovered Nananu-i-Ra's consistent trade winds, creating a small but passionate scene without overwhelming the island's relaxed vibe.
-The eastern beaches face open ocean with more dramatic waves and black volcanic rock formations, offering variety within the compact island.
-Budget accommodations range from basic beach huts to comfortable mid-range options, all maintaining casual, friendly atmosphere.

 What makes Nananu-i-Ra special is how it operates outside the mainstream travel circuit.
 Most visitors are independent travelers, regional tourists, or Fijians escaping city life rather than international resort-goers.
-This creates authentic social atmosphere where meeting locals and fellow travelers happens naturally.
-Access requires driving to Rakiraki then taking a short boat transfer, filtering out casual day-trippers while remaining accessible for those seeking genuine beach time without luxury prices.

 ✓ Perfect For